-There is liability for statutory attorneys’ fees, which means that it is possible to collect additional awards from the defendant, because the defendant has to pay to compensate for attorney’s fees.
+There is liability for statutory attorneys’ fees, which means that it is possible to collect additional awards from the defendant because the defendant has to pay to compensate for the attorney’s fees.
 There is also a provision to sue under the False Claims Act for retaliation damages that allow for double back pay, reinstatement, and special damages.
 There is a great deal of liability that accrues to a defendant who commits fraud which is subject to this law if the plaintiff-relator and the United States are successful.

 Negotiating Reward Amounts